dillwang/cse15l-lab-reports/lab1.md

 In order to have remote access to CSE 15L server, there are three major steps that need to be taken.
 1. Installing VScode.
 VScode is a very convenient programming tool.
 It is also required to connect to the remote server.
-Go to [Link](https://code.visualstudio.com/download), download, and install VScode for you computer.
+Go to [VScode](https://code.visualstudio.com/download), download, and install VScode for you computer.
 ![Image](vscode1.png)
-Then, install Git for windows.
-[Link](https://gitforwindows.org/).
+Then, install [Git](https://gitforwindows.org/) for windows.
 ![Image](Git1.png)
 Now in VScode, press "control", "shift", and "p" to open the search bar.
 In search bar, type "Set Defaul Profile".